 More details on the Council Tax and Non-Domestic Rates can be found in the Collection Fund Income and Expenditure Account statement.
-In 2017/18, the Council joined the "Surrey Business Rate Pool".
-As a result, the Council is due £0.5 million, its share of the pooling gain, which will only be available to spend in 2019/20.
-The Council was not a member of a pool in 2017/18.
+In 2018/19, the Council joined the "Surrey Business Rate Pilot".
+As a result, the Council is due £1.6 million, its share of the pooling gain, which will only be available to spend in 2019/20.
+The Council was not a member of a pool or pilot in 2017/18.